compulim/generator-azure-web-app/README.md

 1. After deploying to Azure Web App, it say directory browsing is not allowed.
    * During first deployment, do not browse to the web site until the deployment is ready.
 Otherwise, it will show 404, until you restart the server.
 2. How about CSS/[LESS](http://lesscss.org)/[SASS](http://sass-lang.com/)?
    * We believe bundler should only bundle JS files and not CSS or other assets.
-Thus, we did not preconfigure the scaffold with [`style-loader`](https://www.npmjs.com/package/style-loader)
+Thus, we did not preconfigure the scaffolding with [`style-loader`](https://www.npmjs.com/package/style-loader)
    * For modern CSS inlining, we prefer [`glamor`](https://npmjs.com/package/glamor) or [`aphrodite`](https://npmjs.com/package/aphrodite).
 Please note that IE8 might not work with these modern CSS inliners

 # Contributions